briankramak/turbine_mfr_model_list/README.md

 https://doi.org/10.5194/wes-9-883-2024
 © Author(s) 2024.

-a common task for consultants, analysts, and data scientists is aggregating or classifying data for certain characteristics.
-We will add sections on how to deal with these issues and possible sources of data that are simple to assemble and use, but provide the context to ensure your assembled data is understood now and in 5 years when someone else reviews it, or reuses your data for other work.
+A common task for consultants, analysts, and data scientists is aggregating or classifying data with certain characteristics.
+We will add sections on how to deal with these issues and possible sources of data that are simple to assemble and use, but provide the context to ensure your assembled data is understood now and in 5 years when someone else reviews it, or reuses your data for other work.  your 'meta' data is as important as the datasets with which you are working.

 #### Turbine manufacturer, model meta data.